nats-io/nats.deno/README.md

 new messages to be sent when the connection resumes.
 If the connection cannot be re-established the client will give up and `close` the connection.

-To learn when a connection closes, wait for the promise returned by the `status()` function.
+To learn when a connection closes, wait for the promise returned by the `closed()` function.
 If the close was due to an error, it will resolve to an error.

 To disconnect from the nats-server, you call `close()` on the connection.